The-after-life/The-after-life/README.md

 - 👋 Hi, I’m @The-after-life
 - 👀 I’m interested in data science and technosively advence WE.
 - 🌱 I’m currently learning data science course form a private organisation.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a great organisation having high ambitions like me.
 - 📫 How to reach me can contact by email id : akshaymayekar02399@gmail.com

 <!---